Pancreas Transplantation

 Frequently Asked Questions (FAQs)

-Patients with type 1 diabetes or severe type 2 diabetes.
+Typically individuals with type 1 diabetes or severe type 2 diabetes, and sometimes those with pancreatic cancer or other pancreatic disorders.

-Can a pancreas transplant be done alone or with other organs?
+Is pancreas transplantation usually done alone or with other procedures?

 What is the survival rate for pancreas transplant recipients?